TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/NamingConventions/Index.rst

 Some the "classic" extensions from before the extension structure came about do not comply with these naming conventions.
 That is an exception made for backwards compatibility.
-The assignment of new keys from the TYPO3 Extension Repository will make sure that any of these old names are not accidentally reassigned to new extensions.
+The assignment of new keys from the `TYPO3 Extension Repository`:pn: will make sure that any of these old names are not accidentally reassigned to new extensions.

 Furthermore, some of the classic plugins (tt\_board, tt\_guest etc) use